 5. Veggie-Loaded Pasta

-At only 267 calories per serving, this recipe is loaded with veggies and whole-grain pasta, deeming your carb cravings totally guilt-free.
+At only 267 calories per serving, this recipe is loaded with veggies and whole-grain pasta.
 With 12 grams of fiber, this pasta makes for a hearty dinner that will keep you full and cozy past bedtime.

 Zucchini, a key ingredient of this dish, supplies some vitamin C, which helps boost immunity and helps your body process and store protein, according to the NIH.
 Pair this pasta with a lean protein for a complete dish.